-Despite the terrifying might of the Potter media juggernaut, it’s surprisingly slim pickings when it comes to Harry Potter board games – at least, ones that aren’t superficial, lazy cash-ins with nothing to offer but a thin veneer of HP branding.
-There are some magical diamonds in the rough, though – here are our favorites.
+Despite the terrifying might of the Potter media empire, it’s surprisingly slim pickings when it comes to Harry Potter board games – at least, ones that aren’t superficial, lazy cash-ins with only a thin veneer of HP branding.
+There are some diamonds in the rough, though – here are the best ones we’ve played.

 The best Harry Potter board games are: